Kaholo/kaholo-trigger-github/README.md

-# kaholo-plugin-GithubTrigger
+# kaholo-trigger-github
 Simple webhook trigger for Kaholo

 ## How to use:
-After installing the plugin on Kaholo, on your GitHub repository, create a new webhook and set the following URL:
+After installing the plugin on Kaholo, on your GitHub repository, create a new webhook and set the URL required by each method.
-**{KAHOLO_URL}/github/webhook**

 Whenever creating a new Trigger in Kaholo, you will need to specify the following:
 * Repository URL: The repository which pushing to will start the execution (e.g https://github.com/Kaholo/kaholo-plugin-GithubTrigger.git)